 Chart 3 compares "excess" registered deaths and registered deaths where COVID-19 was mentioned on the death certificate in each week since week 13.
 While there were some deaths in weeks 11 and 12 where COVID-19 was mentioned on the death certificate, the level of excess deaths in those weeks is small compared to typical weekly volatility in deaths, so cannot be reliably estimated.
-Chart 4 is similar, but plots the cumulative numbers of deaths, since week 13.
+Chart 4 is similar to Chart 3, but plots the cumulative numbers of deaths, since week 13.

-The number of excess deaths was much higher than the number of deaths where COVID-19 was mentioned on the death certificate in weeks 13 to 17, but this is not the case in later weeks, and excess deaths have been lower than mentions of COVID-19 in weeks 21 to 24.
+The number of excess deaths was much higher than the number of deaths where COVID-19 was mentioned on the death certificate in weeks 13 to 17, but this is not the case in later weeks.
+Excess deaths have been lower than mentions of COVID-19 in weeks 21 to 28, and negative in weeks 25 to 28.